-Check the tires tread for the tread wear indicators.
+Check the tire tread for the tread wear indicators.
 If the indicators show, replace the tires.
-The location of the tread wear indicators is shown by the "TWI" or " Δ " marks, etc., molded on the sidewall of each tire.

 The tires on your Toyota have built-in tread wear indicators to help you know when the tires need replacement.
 When the tread depth wears to 1.6 mm (0.06 in.) or less, the indicators will appear.
 If you can see the indicators in two or more adjacent grooves, the tire should be replaced.
 The lower the tread, the higher the risk of skidding.